Scholarships and Awards

 - A 2-3 page essay will be used to assess goals and an interest in environmental biology.
 Attach to your paper a current Albion College student transcript.

 Turn essay, transcript and letters of recommendation in to the Biology Department Office.

 The A. Merton Chickering Prize in Biology

-A. Merton Chickering taught at Albion College for forty-four years, chaired and shaped the Biology Department for thirty-nine years, and was an arachnologist of international reputation.
+A. Merton Chickering taught at Albion College for 44 years, chaired and shaped the Biology Department for 39 years, and was an arachnologist of international reputation.
 The prize will be awarded for student research in biology.
 The criteria are listed below:

 - The biology research project must have either been carried out at Albion College or, if off campus, under the active direction of an Albion College Biology staff member.

 - The student must have either junior or senior standing at the time the research is done.

 - The student must submit an abstract and a two to three page written summary of the research project.
 The abstract must be written in 12 point font, single spaced, and fit within a space 7" wide (i.e., use 1" left and right margins) and 3.5" long.
 The abstract should include the title of the research project, the name of the student, the name of the faculty advisor, and a succinct description of the goals, methods, and conclusions of the project.
 The abstract will be included in an abstract volume which will be distributed at The Biology Research Symposium.
 The written summary should not exceed three pages and should expand on the content of the abstract.
 Abstracts and research summaries are to be submitted to the Biology Department Office.